 Upon reviewing the Vacant Land table and applying all of the layers which constitute an ineligible lot, the Borough was left with one (1) remaining lot.
 According to the Second Round Rules, it is important to "consider the character of the area surrounding each site" when crafting assumptions underlying the intensity of residential development.
 Block 105, Lot 1, is located in the A-One-Family Residential 2 Acres zoning district and HF-Historic Fringe Overlay District.
-The property directly adjacent to the north is located in the A-One-Family Residential 2 Acres District and HF-Historic Fringe Overlay District, the properties to the west and south are located in the B-Limited Business Zone, and the properties to the east across Piermont Road are located in the A-One-Family Residential 2 Acres District.
-The Borough's Zoning Ordinance requires no new buildings to be erected in the A- One-Family Residential 2 Acres District with less than two acres of lot area.
+The property directly adjacent to the north is located in the A-One-Family Residential 2 Acres District and HF-Historic Fringe Overlay District and HF-Historic Fringe Overlay District, the properties to the west and south are located in the B-Limited Business Zone, and the properties to the east across Piermont Road are located in the A-One-Family Residential 2 Acres District with less than two acres of lot area.
 Applying the Borough's ordinance to the vacant lot would result in the ability to construct 1.5 units.
 Rounding 1.5 up to 2 units and applying a 20% set aside for the property would result in the Borough having a realistic development potential of one (1) unit.